mapuya19/final-project-example/README.md

 # Spotify Notes

 ## Overview
-This project initially started out as a different version of Receiptify.
-However, I quickly realized the scope of that was out of my reach.
-In it's current state, it pulls Top Trracks and Artists from Spotify Web API and displays them on a Material UI table.
+This project initially started out as a spin-off of Receiptify.
+However, I quickly realized the scope was out of my reach.
+In its current state, the site pulls a connected user's Top Tracks and Top Artists from Spotify Web API and displays them on a Material UI table.

-I think I'll clean this up one day.
+This was the first React app I built from scratch without partners / teammates, so I'm satisfied with that.

 Top Artists                |  Top Tracks :-------------------------:|:-------------------------: